 Students are expected to meet all their financial obligations to the university when due.
 AUM has a centralized billing system for student accounts.
 Students should receive a statement two to three weeks prior to the first day of classes.
 If students register after this time, a billing statement will not be received.
-However students are responsible for changes due by the first registration cancellation date.
-Efforts are made to ensure that all students are mailed statements, but due to circumstances beyond the control of the Cashier Office (i.e. change of address), statements can be delayed.
+However students are responsible for paying all changes by the due date.
+Billing statements for currently enrolled students are issued via e-bill only.
+An e-mail notification will be sent to the students university issued e-mail address and to all authorized users when a new billing statement is issued.